jfrog/terraform-provider-artifactory/docs/resources/artifactory_remote_cargo_repository.md

-# Artifactory Remote Repository Resource
+# Artifactory Remote Cargo Repository Resource

 Provides an Artifactory remote `cargo` repository resource.
 This provides cargo specific fields and is the only way to get them
 Official documentation can be found [here](https://www.jfrog.com/confluence/display/JFROG/Cargo+Registry)